 - System Requirements Specification (BRD)

-It describes the admission and exit criteria for UAT, the strategy to test scenarios and test cases, and the testing durations.
+It describes UAT's admission and exit criteria, the strategy for testing scenarios and cases, and the testing durations.

 Step 3.
 Identify Test Scenarios and Test Cases

 Identify test scenarios in relation to high-level business processes and construct test cases with specific test procedures.
-Most UAT scenarios should be adequately covered by test cases.
+Test cases should adequately cover most UAT scenarios.
 Business use cases are used to generate test cases.

 Step 4.
 Test Data Preparation